 Non-directory information is considered any information that is not listed as directory information.
 This information may not be released without the prior written consent of the current or former students.
-Students can request consent by emailing the Registrar (registrar@cummingsinstitute.com) for the Release Form.
-The form must be submitted to the Registrar.
-The Registrar follows up via phone to legitimize all information and consent.
+Students can request consent by completing a FERPA - Authorization of Information Release Form.
+Once the completed form is submitted, The Registrar follows up via phone to legitimize all information and consent.